league55/sipplauncher/docs/user_guide.md

 Sipplauncher has the DNS server inside.

 This makes possible to mock DNS names resolution for a DUT.
-Thus, Sipplauncher might add dynamically assigned IP addresses to the embedded DNS server.
+Thus, Sipplauncher might add [dynamically](#dynamic-ip-address-assignment) assigned IP addresses to the embedded DNS server.
-And then SIPp scenarios might use domain names instead of IP addresses.
+And then [SIPp scenarios](#sipp-scenarios) might use domain names instead of IP addresses.
 This allows to test how a DUT works with regards to the DNS name resolution.

 ![](assets/images/sipplauncher_dns.png)

-Of course, the DUT should be configured to use Sipplauncher's DNS instead of regular DNS servers.
+Of course, the DUT should be configured to use Sipplauncher's DNS service instead of regular DNS servers.
-Usually this requires patching the DUT's `resolve.conf`:
+Usually this requires patching the DUT's `resolve.conf` like this:

 ```bash
 search example.com